 Peripheral Angioplasty and Arterial Stent Placement

 After performing an angiogram and confirming a blockage, our interventional radiologist inserts a very small balloon attached to a thin catheter into the blocked artery through the same incision made for the angiogram.
 The catheter is threaded under x-ray guidance to the site of the blocked artery.
 The balloon is then inflated to open the artery.
 Once the artery is open, the balloon is removed.
-In some cases it may be necessary to insert a stent as well.
+In some cases, it may be necessary to insert a stent as well.
 A stent is a small tubular metal scaffold that is placed across the blocked artery to keep it open and to increase blood flow.
 Our vascular specialists require checkup appointments with our patients to assess health and functionality after this procedure.
 We track stent procedures and monitor when a stent removal may be necessary.

 Atherectomy involves removing the plaque that is blocking an artery by “shaving” it off from the inside of the arterial wall.
 Atherectomy can be performed at the same time as a peripheral angiogram.